walles/batterylogger/README.md

 * Double tapping should zoom out fully, or if we're already zoomed out fully we should zoom in to two days resolution.

+* Double tapping should animate the zoom operation so that it's obvious to the user what's happening.